Ágnes Lukács: Artistic career

 Lukács created many drawings, collages, graphics and paintings.

 She is particularly known for works in which she processed the memories of the concentration camps.
 In 1946 the Socialist Zionist Party ICHUD published the album "Auschwitz Nöi Tábor" (The Auschwitz Women's Camp).
 Published on the first anniversary of the liberation of the Budapest Ghetto, this pictorial account of Holocaust survivor Lukács depicts the artist's own experiences in the Auschwitz Women's Camp.
 In the folder with twenty-four grim illustrations there is also a depiction of a closely knit group of women who embrace each other and thus seem to warm or comfort each other.
 Those standing outside try to get as close as possible to the others.
 The title "Összebújva" (Close together) underlines the statement of the drawing and refers to the representation of female solidarity against the background of radical violence.

-In this cycle, Ágnes Lukács makes multiple use of the motif of the group as well as the means of detail, thus condensing the visual narratives of forced labour, selection, hunger, violence and death.
+In this cycle, Lukács makes multiple use of the motif of the group as well as the means of detail, thus condensing the visual narratives of forced labour, selection, hunger, violence and death.
 Her preliminary sketches, made in autumn 1945, were lost, as were the stones on which she drew.
 The motif "Összebújva" has accompanied Lukács throughout her life and she has reinterpreted it herself in numerous variations.
 The artist Burkhard Schittny was inspired by this motif in 2019 and honoured her work in his video performance 'Dignity-Tribute to Ágnes Lukács'.

 In her late work, she not only addressed the horrors of the Holocaust, but also repeatedly devoted herself to landscape painting, still lifes and portraits.
 Her works have been exhibited both nationally and internationally.
 In 1994, the Jewish Museum in Droste/Westphalia presented drawings and paintings by her.
 An exhibition at the Jenny Marx House in Salzwedel and at the concentration camp memorial in Neuengamme followed in 1999.